TwistingTwists/obsidian-tools/marketing product.md

 - Diverse job
 	- audience + role = performance marketing + events + design team

+Person
+ - it is ok to fail -- pretty sure I will fail at something
+	 - and still attempting it
+ - got in from mom - push yourself in new ways (face friction) + courage to try
+	 - and it is ok to fail

+product folks vs marketing folks
+- product communication maybe slightly fuzzy.
+- marketing has to be crystal clear - black and white.
+	- message + amplify = CLEAR SIGNAL
+-

 TRUST
 - how to build?